Oregon State Beavers to host UC Irvine Anteaters Sunday - WTOP News

 Corvallis, Oregon; Sunday, 4 p.m.
 EST

-BOTTOM LINE: UC Irvine faces Oregon State for a Division 1 Division matchup Sunday.
+BOTTOM LINE: Oregon State plays UC Irvine in a matchup of Division 1 Division teams.

-The Beavers are 2-0 on their home court.
-Oregon State is 0-1 in games decided by less than 4 points.
+The Beavers are 2-0 in home games.
+Oregon State is 1-0 when it has fewer turnovers than its opponents and averages 18.2 turnovers per game.

-The Anteaters are 3-2 in road games.
-UC Irvine ranks fourth in the Big West with 9.6 offensive rebounds per game led by Hunter Hernandez averaging 2.3.
+The Anteaters have gone 3-2 away from home.
+UC Irvine is third in the Big West with 13.3 assists per game led by Deja Lee averaging 3.0.

 Oregon State makes 40.2% of its shots from the field this season, which is 2.8 percentage points higher than UC Irvine has allowed to its opponents (37.4%).
-UC Irvine averages 6.7 made 3-pointers per game this season, 0.3 fewer makes per game than Oregon State gives up.
+UC Irvine averages 6.7 made 3-pointers per game this season, 0.3 fewer makes per game than Oregon State allows.

-TOP PERFORMERS: AJ Marotte is shooting 23.9% from beyond the arc with 1.2 made 3-pointers per game for the Beavers, while averaging 12.2 points.
+TOP PERFORMERS: AJ Marotte is scoring 12.2 points per game and averaging 3.8 rebounds for the Beavers.

-Olivia Williams averages 1.8 made 3-pointers per game for the Anteaters, scoring 9.9 points while shooting 40.0% from beyond the arc.
+Hunter Hernandez is averaging 14.4 points and 5.3 rebounds for the Anteaters.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.